TooTallNate/remix-nxjs/README.md

 npm run dev
 ```

+> [!IMPORTANT]
-> In development, the `nx.js` APIs are not present, so you should create mock data / function calls
+> In development, the `nx.js` APIs are not present, so you should create mock data / function calls.
+You can check `typeof Switch === 'undefined'` to detect when running in dev mode.

 ## Generate a `.nro`